Amazon Fire TV Stick & TV Stick Lite review: Plug and play

 Regardless of the interface, or the app availability, the Fire TV Stick (2020) and Fire TV Stick Lite really shine for a specific subset of folks: you don't care about 4K video playback, but want to make your "dumb" TV, smart.
 Including Alexa on both, especially on the Fire TV Stick Lite, is absolutely fantastic and shows that Amazon is trying even harder to get Alexa into the hands of more and more users.

-Amazon Fire TV Stick & TV Stick Lite What I don't like
+Amazon Fire TV Stick & TV Stick Lite: What I don't like

 In a market filled with nimble competitors always improving their software experience, Amazon's Fire TV UI feels clunky and disorganized.
 When these products were announced, Amazon confirmed that a new and streamlined interface was on the way, but it has yet to arrive.

-This has left me filled with frustration as the Amazon ads just take over every piece of open screen real estate.
-Sure, I can set favorite applications, or just use the Alexa Remote to open some apps, but even then, I have to go back to the Home Screen and see those ads again.
+This has filled me with frustration as the Amazon ads take over every piece of open-screen real estate.
+Sure, I can set some favorite applications, or just use the Alexa Remote to open some apps, but even then, I have to go back to the Home Screen and see those ads again.
 And as for the Alexa Remote, there are some limitations as to what you can ask her to show on the big screen.
 For example, while Alexa can open the YouTube TV app, it cannot take you directly to a specific channel.
-And trying to open the Apple TV+ app is a no-go entirely; Alexa just takes you to the App Store, or tells you that there's no app that can be found.
+And trying to open the Apple TV+ app is a no-go entirely; Alexa just takes you to the App Store or tells you that there's no app that can be found.

-You'll miss out on the new Peacock and HBO Max apps as they are nowhere to be found on the Fire TV.

-The same sentiment rings true with the likes of the Peacock and HBO Max apps.
-Yes, there are dedicated NBC and HBO apps available on the App Store, but Peacock and HBO Max apps are nowhere to be found.
-With the inclusion of YouTube, YouTube TV, and Apple TV+, I'm hoping that this changes, but we're left in a holding pattern for the time being.

 On one hand, the standard Fire TV Stick provides the ability to control your TV, but misses out on the useful and dedicated "guide" button.
 The Fire TV Stick Lite includes that guide button, but you can't control your TV.

 It would be really wonderful if Amazon would release a remote, even if you had to purchase one after the fact, that includes all of the features.
 But I would guess that Amazon had to "cut corners" somewhere, or provide some additional functionality for the TV Stick Lite to make it enticing outside of the price.

-Amazon Fire TV Stick & TV Stick Lite Competition
+Amazon Fire TV Stick & TV Stick Lite: Competition

-if you're trying to determine what way you should go in the realm of a smart home streaming device, then there's really only one device that can be compared to the Fire TV Stick and TV Stick Lite.
-Roku's $30 Express HD is one of the few non-4K streaming devices on the market, and is clearly the device that Amazon is attempting to cannibalize.
+If you're trying to determine what way you should go in the realm of a smart home streaming device, then there's really only one device that can be compared to the Fire TV Stick and TV Stick Lite.
+Roku's $30 Express HD is one of the few non-4K streaming devices on the market and is clearly the device that Amazon is attempting to cannibalize.

 The Express HD gets an upper hand with the help of the remote thanks to the four shortcut buttons, along with the sometimes-useful "Instant Replay" button.
 Of course, you'll miss out on any of the Alexa-smarts or smart home compatibility in general, but this is Roku's entry-level streaming device, meaning that you'll win some and lose some.

 While the other options may not be able to compete in price, they practically blow the Fire TV Stick and TV Stick Lite out of the water.
 Google's new Chromecast with Google TV is an almost-perfect streaming device and costs only $50, with a sleek interface and the first Chromecast that comes with a remote.
-Of course, there's 4K onboard, along with Google Assistant and a few different and fun color options.
+Of course, there's 4K on board, along with Google Assistant and a few different and fun color options.

 The final "big" competition for either of these new Fire TV Stick's is the Fire TV Stick 4K.
-For just $10 more than the new Fire TV Stick (2020), the 4K model features the same remote, along with 4K video playback, access to all of Amazon's services, and will also be getting the new interface whenever Amazon pushes it to all devices.
+For just $10 more than the Fire TV Stick (2020), the 4K model features the same remote, along with 4K video playback, access to all of Amazon's services, and will also be getting the new interface whenever Amazon pushes it to all devices.
 It's really a toss-up, kind of leaving the Fire TV Stick (2020) in an awkward position.

-Amazon Fire TV Stick & TV Stick Lite Should you buy them?
+Amazon Fire TV Stick & TV Stick Lite: Should you buy them?

 You should buy these if ...